 This site demonstrates how even something that looks super sketchy and rough can be valuable to a well-executed end result.

 Notan is a Japanese word meaning ‘light-dark balance’.
 (Supposedly, honestly I have no idea how much of the interpretation I’m discussing of the concept is appropriation by the Western art world, but there is certainly a strong tradition of black and white traditional art and graphic elements in Japan.)
 In its purest form, Notan interprets a scene or subject in black and white only.
 This Blues Brothers graphic is an excellent example:

 Classic Notan – everything in the image is either black, or white.

 For me, at least, that idea is a little challenging to apply to miniatures.
 Luckily people also create Notan using three or four values.
 So if using only two values seems to challenging, consider using white, black, and one or two values of gray to create a Notan on your figures.
 This is very similar to the idea of value mapping, but you don’t worry about blending in even a rudimentary way.
 You just make notes on the figure with paint about where you want to apply highlights, shadows, and midtones.
-I put my the lighting reference photo shown earlier into a Notan app and applied a three value filter to give you an example of what that would look like.
+I loaded the lighting reference photo shown earlier into a Notan app and applied a three value filter to give you an example of what that would look like.